mobashhir/cuda-Convolution/ReadMe.txt

+The project has all the code in one file due to issues in executing on the cluster.

+It has two algorithms implementation in cuda
+1- median filter (CPU and GPU)
+2- Blob Detection using scale space Laplcian of Gaussian convolution on a 3 channel image

 Instructions on how to run the code

 The code will either run the Median filter or the blob detector as specified in your command line